Rajon010/image-style-transfer/README.md

 # Image Style Transfer

-Exploring maximum-mean-discrepancy-based descriptive neural image style transfer using PyTorch
+Exploring maximum-mean-discrepancy-based descriptive neural image style transfer using PyTorch.

 ## How to run